 Use this itinerary for Tromso to plan your perfect Arctic adventure.
-Spending a few days in this beautiful Arctic city, you’ll be able to discover the bustling energy of its city centre, tranquil snow-draped fjords, and vast, untamed wilderness.
+Spending a few days in this beautiful Arctic city, you’ll be able to explore the city centre itself, take in the Aurora Borealis, cruise on nearby fjords and enjoy winter activities like dog sledding and cross country skiing.

 How Many Days in Tromso?

-The possibilities are endless.
-To keep it simple, we have allocated one day to explore the city itself, and then any additional days are dedicated to local activities.
+To keep it simple, I have allocated one day to explore the city itself, and then any additional days are dedicated to local activities.

 So, if you only want to do 2 activities, you could fit them into 2 days.
-But be warned, you are guaranteed to fall in love with this winter wonderland, so if possible, try to allocate more time to explore.
+However, there are a lot of great things to do so I highly recommend planning a bit more time.

-With 3 days, you will discover the city centre and rich culture and enjoy at least 3 or even 4 activities of your choosing.
+With 3 days, you will discover the city centre and enjoy at least 3 or even 4 activities of your choosing.
 Most activities are 3 – 4 hours, so you can easily fit 2 into one day.

 Some of these activities can be fairly physical, so taking the full 4 days will allow you to take time out in between to relax without feeling like you are missing out.